Thank you for your contribution to our community!

 North Coast Board Riders Club

-The North Cost Board Riders Club approached us for funding to purchase a defibrilator lock box – so that they could make their defibrilator accessible to their community.
+The North Cost Board Riders Club approached us for funding to purchase a defibrillator lock box – so that they could make their defibrillator accessible to their community.
 Housed on the external wall of their Sandy Bay club rooms tourists and the rural community alike are now able to access to unit.
-Being in an isolated, rural location means it can take longer for emergency services to arrive, so having access to the defibrilator now means more immediate action can be taken in the event of an emergency.
+Being in an isolated, rural location means it can take longer for emergency services to arrive, so having access to the defibrillator now means more immediate action can be taken in the event of an emergency.
 We felt this purchase added value to an already vibrant and busy community and tourist destination – prioritising the safety on all those who live in and visit this coastal community.

-Established in 1978 the North Coast Board Riders Club supported and assisted local surfers in realising their full potential while promoting sustainability and community through club activitities.
+Established in 1978 the North Coast Board Riders Club supported and assisted local surfers in realising their full potential while promoting sustainability and community through club activities.
 The club regularly host beach clean-ups, dune preservation initiatives and planting days to help preserve their ‘playground’ – demonstrating a high level of commitment to the community and the environment.